 The WA government has invested £82.5 million (AUS$150 million) as part of the region’s covid recovery plans.
 Some of that has gone to holiday hotspot Rottnest Island aka Rotto, famous for its humpback whales and those cute quokkas.
 Just a short ferry crossing from Fremantle, there’s 63 beaches where you can relax in a deck chair all day or you can grab the snorkel and go for a swim with 135 species of fish, green turtles and stingrays.

-Another tourist favourite is Ningaloo Reef Marine Park, which is also benefitting from the money.
+Another tourist favourite is Ningaloo Reef Marine Park, which is also benefitting from the regional funding boost.
 Closer to land than the Great Barrier Reef, in Queensland, Ningaloo is the largest fringing reef in the world and can be reached after a short swim.
 At 162 miles long (260 kms), the reef is a UNESCO World Heritage Centre.
 It’s a two-day drive north from Perth or you can stay in the nearby resort town of Exmouth, which is the gateway to the park.
 The reef has an incredible variety of sea life with 500 spices of fish, dolphins, whales and its regular visitor, the whale shark.